At Hazeldean Forest Farm we have been farming ecologically and producing quality certified organic produce since 1986.

 The transformation of the property followed designs to create integrated biodiverse and sustainable ecosystems.
 This was achieved by building a dam and planting windbreaks, orchards, forests.

-After two decades these planting have created an arboretum of farm forestry with mature stands of deciduous and Australian hardwoods including Spotted Gum, European and American Oaks, Chestnuts and Walnuts.
+After three decades these planting have created an arboretum of farm forestry with mature stands of deciduous and Australian hardwoods including Spotted Gum, European and American Oaks, Chestnuts and Walnuts.
 The extensive web of vegetation provide shelter for orchards and paddocks and are the habitat of a great many native animals.
 The cows and chickens which roam under the trees also enjoy the range of species providing them a mixed diet for improved health.

 Diversity & Abundance